plouuf/Adventure-of-Pingou/readme.md

 Make sure to replace <port_number> with the actual port number specified in the terminal of the project.
 You should now be able to see the project up and running in the browser.

-I also included the deployed version follow the following link: https://plouuf.github.io/Adventure-of-Pingou/
+I also included the deployed version follow the link: https://plouuf.github.io/Adventure-of-Pingou/